Frequently asked questions

 If you are sending image(s) by post they should be photocopied before sending (please do not send original artwork).
-Alternatively, you can send a laser print (please note we are unable to process inkjet prints).
+Alternatively, you can send a laser or inkjet print .
 You can download an order form to send with your images.

 Can you check my image(s) for suitability before I order?

 You can upload image(s) on the contact us page before you order.
 We will email you to let you know whether they are suitable and suggest minor changes if necessary.

 How do I send my image(s) to you?